Basheer22EE65R19/Emotion_Analysis_of_Call_Center_Conversation_Audio_data/README.md

   - Agent training and feedback.
 - Emotion analysis can enable call centers to promptly identify and address customer issues, leading to an improved customer experience and increased customer loyalty.

-**License:**
-- Specify the license you are using for the code and resources in your repository (e.g., MIT License).